redpeacock78/line-sticker-downloder/README.md

 Options:
   -V, --version    output the version number
-  -d --dir <dir>   Specify the directory where the data is stored (default: ./) -a, --animation  Save the animation stickers as APNG -e, --effect     Save the effect stickers as APNG -g, --gif        Convert animation stickers or effect stickers to GIF and save
+  -d, --dir <dir>  Specify the directory where the data is stored (default: ./) -a, --animation  Save the animation stickers as APNG -e, --effect     Save the effect stickers as APNG -g, --gif        Convert animation stickers or effect stickers to GIF and save